pravega/.github/how-to-release.md

 - All the unit and integration tests pass
 - Checksums of the artifacts and source code are correct
 - Verify that it can locate, build and run with the staging artifacts.
 For example, use the [Pravega samples](https://github.com/pravega/pravega-samples) to verify.
+- Docker images can run in a container successfully

 It is possible that a release candidate is problematic or denied.
 In this case, you need to announce the cancellation of this vote, and then fixes issues and repeats the cycle.